 “It’s really coming down to the wire,” Sarling said.
 “I have been beating around the bush and I go the extra mile to get him to stop, but I’m afraid I won’t be able to hold my tongue anymore and, excuse my French, but I might just flip him the bird and tell him to put a sock in it!”

 Sarling described one incident where she was trying to merge into the carpool lane while it was raining cats and dogs during rush hour.

 “He told me to ‘hold my horses’ when I put my signal on,” Sarling said.
 “As IF I couldn’t see a huge cargo van right next to us.
 It didn’t just come out of the blue!
 And then he had the nerve to say ‘practice makes perfect’.
 I just want him to pipe down and can it!”

 Even Vasquez can tell that Sarling is drained.

 “Every morning I see Miss Sarling she looks like she got out of the wrong side of the bed,” Vasquez said.
 “In fact she always looks like she’s going to run out of steam, is running on fumes, or that she’s sick as a dog.
 Maybe – and I’m going to go out on a limb here – maybe she’s into drugs?
 I don’t know but something smells fishy.”

 Sarling says that she plans to speak up tomorrow when she drops Vasquez off at his apartment complex.

 “Every time I park he yells ‘X marks the spot!'”
 Sarling said.
 “I have zero tolerance for this man.
-He has left me with a chip on my shoulder while he’s having a field day with these catch phrases.
-Maybe the son of a gun is just fixed in his ways, maybe we got off on the wrong foot, but he really queered this pig in the poke pitch, this is the last straw, I don’t even feel that I’m over the top when I say that I hope he kicks the bucket.”
+He has left me with a chip on my shoulder while he’s having a field day with these phrases.
+Maybe the son of a gun is just fixed in his ways, maybe we got off on the wrong foot, but he really queered this pig in the poke pitch, this is the last straw, I don’t even feel that I’m over-the-top when I say this, but I hope he kicks the bucket.”